RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab02/README.md

 ## Overview

-When building and working with APIS, you often need to simulate the responses of the system before it has been fully completed.
+When building and working with APIs, you often need to simulate the responses of the system before it has been fully completed.
 This is what we explore in this workshop - mocking up API structures quickly so they can be subjected to testing withouth having to create all the final service code.

 ### Why Red Hat?

 Red hat combines and number of commercial and Open Source tools to cover each part of the API Design lifecycle.
-In this lab we'll be using the Microcks open source tool.
+In this lab we'll be using the [Microcks](http://microcks.github.io/) open source tool.

 ### Skipping The Lab